jiutongzhao/Time-Series-Data-Analysis/docs/README.md

-Ideally, according to the periodicity of $e^{-2\pi i ft}$, the DFT actually calculate the DTFT coefficients by extending the original series along and anti-along the time axis.
+Ideally, according to the periodicity of $$e^{-2\pi i ft}$$, the DFT actually calculate the DTFT coefficients by extending the original series along and anti-along the time axis.

 ```math
 \begin{align}